nedjmlaib/Bitcoin_Prediction/README.md

 ## Model Details
 The project uses a Random Forest Regressor to predict Bitcoin prices.
 The model takes into account various technical indicators and historical price data to make predictions for the next day's price.

-## Note
-This is a machine learning model for educational purposes.
-Cryptocurrency prices are highly volatile and influenced by many factors.
-The predictions should not be used as financial advice.